The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis

-Evolution-wise, we cannot statistically discern between past mass transfer and the primary undergoing CHE (Fig.\,\ref{fig:BAT59hrd}), although we can rule out that the secondary evolved via CHE, making the CHE channel less likely overall.
-Given our solution, we classified the WR star as wb-WR.
+Evolution-wise, we cannot statistically discern between past mass-transfer and the primary undergoing CHE (Fig.\,\ref{fig:BAT59hrd}), although we can rule out that the secondary evolved via CHE, making the CHE channel less likely overall.
+Given our solution, we classify the WR star as wb-WR.

-\emph{\bf \object{BAT99\,60}} was classified by \citet{Breysacher1981} as WN3 + OB based on absorption features in the spectrum, but this classification was rejected by FMG03; these authors reclassified it as WN4(h)a, claiming that the absorption originated in the WR star.
+\emph{\bf \object{BAT99\,60}} was classified by \citet{Breysacher1981} as WN3 + OB based on absorption features in the spectrum, but this classification was rejected by FMG03, who reclassified it as WN4(h)a, claiming that the absorption originated in the WR star.
 Furthermore, the RVs derived by FMG03 are consistent with a single star.
 Therefore, this object was not considered a binary candidate by H14.
 However, upon inspection of the spectrum, it is obvious that absorption lines belonging to He\,{\sc i} cannot originate in the hot WR star.
 This is supported by the recent assignment of the spectral type WN3+OB by \citet{Neugent2018}.
 The presence of a second, cooler star is thus evident from the spectrum, and we therefore include this target in our sample.
 With only one epoch, the analysis can only be done in a rough manner from the ratio of the He lines and their overall strength.
-The low RV scatter implies either that the inclination of the system is low or that it is not a spectroscopic binary.
+The low RV scatter implies either that the inclination of the system is low, or that it is not a spectroscopic binary.
 Without knowledge of the configuration of the system, we cannot derive an evolutionary scenario for the system.
 However, the luminosity of the WR star puts it in the regime of b-WR stars, which motivates our tentative formation channel classification.